maxh/maxheinritz.com/_posts/2026-02-01-reclined-vs-supta-vs-supine-vs-prone.md

 Curiously, despite their phonetic similarity, "supta" and "supine" do not appear to share the same root in the Proto-Indo-European (PIE) language.

-- Supta comes from Sanskrit supta (सुप्त), the past participle of svap ("to sleep"), which derives from the PIE root *swep- ("to sleep").
+- Supta comes from Sanskrit supta, the past participle of svap ("to sleep"), which derives from the PIE root *swep- ("to sleep").
 This is the same root that gives us English words like "somnolent" (via Latin somnus, from an earlier form of the same root).
 - Supine comes from Latin supīnus ("lying face upward, thrown backward"), which is generally traced to the Latin preposition/prefix sub ("under") or related to super ("above, over"), ultimately from PIE *upo- or *sup- ("under, up from under").

 Thus, the similarity in sound is largely coincidental, though both Proto-Indo-European roots do start with s- followed by a vowel and p.